ConstLike/SecondQuantizationAlgebra/SQA_User_Guide.md

 - We support only fermionic operators (no bosons)
 - We require antisymmetrized integrals for proper results
 - We use Einstein summation convention for repeated indices
-- We assume Mulliken notation for two-electron integrals
+- We assume Mulliken notation for two-electron integrals (see Section 1.3 for details)

 **Index ordering convention**:
 - Creation operators ordered right-to-left
 - Destruction operators ordered right-to-left
 - Normal order: all creation operators left of destruction operators
+- Two-electron integrals: destruction operators in **reverse** order (see Section 1.3)

 ---